by Nebula Haze

 I got over an ounce from these little “trash plants” 🙂

-Here were some of their brethren that were germinated at the same time but put in normal plant pots and given access to a real grow light.
+Here were some of their brethren from the same seed packs, but put in normal plant pots and given access to a real grow light.
 Look what happens when you give cannabis plants room for their roots to grow!
+See the grow journal.

 A cool thing about autoflowering strains is you can stick a solo cup challenge almost anywhere since these strains don’t care about light schedules.
 I snuck two solo cup plants in the upper corners of this tent for about an extra ounce of buds out of no where.